8 pre-publishing steps to self-publish your book

 7) Choose your format

 Make a choice regarding the format that best suits your book – traditional paperback or the digital e-reader (PDF, MOBI, EPUB, EPUB3); this choice would depend on the length and category of your book.
 If the book is short, releasing it in a digital format would be the smartest choice – it’s fast and affordable.
-If your book is a work of young adult fiction, then it’s best you stick to publishing it as a paperback.
+If your book is a work of young adult fiction, then it’s best you stick to publishing a paperback.

 8) Select the keywords